 1 # First of all, it shows that everything is fine with your baby inside.

-2 # Secondly, if the baby’s movements get to reduce or he is not moving from a longer period of time, it can be a sign of unwell.
+2 # Secondly, if the baby’s movements get to reduce or he is not moving for a longer period of time, it can be a sign of distress.
 Therefore, it’s important for the mother to notice any kind of reduction or a change in her your baby’s movements.

 3 # If suddenly your baby’s movements are decreased or reduced, you should consider to lie down on your bed and take rest for at least 2 to 3 hours.
 It recommended by the experts, that you lying down on your lift side.
 Try to focus on your baby’s movements and if you don’t feel any kind of movements or extremely less movement as compared to earlier days.
 You should immediately call your doctor and arrange an ultrasound.
 During your ultrasound, your doctor will check the heartbeat of your baby to check his safety.

 4 # If you want to reassure about your Baby Health and you’re over 28 Weeks Pregnant, you can ask your doctor to go for an ultrasound scan, in which your doctor will focus on the below points:

 - What is the amount of amniotic fluid around the baby?